lzl199704/RadImageGAN/README.md

 # RadImageGAN
 The [StyleGAN-XL](https://github.com/autonomousvision/stylegan-xl) architecture was applied to the [RadImageNet](https://github.com/BMEII-AI/RadImageNet) dataset to create RadImageGAN, a multi-modal (ultrasound, CT, MRI) generator which can generate the 165 pathologic labels from RadImageNet across 14 distinct anatomies.
 [BigDatasetGAN](https://github.com/nv-tlabs/bigdatasetgan_code) was subsequently applied to RadImageGAN to generate synthetic images with paired masks for segmentation.

 The parameters for the development of RadImageGAN include: 5000kimg,  7 stem layers, 4 head layers.
-Model was trained with 768 DGX-A100 hours.
-The 64x64 RadImageGAN generator can be requested through the following link: https://drive.google.com/file/d/1f3jxfSasNMFsCzlZ0Y0J3XX51TrA-Nvu/view?usp=sharing
+The final 512x512 model was trained with 768 DGX-A100 hours.

+A 64x64 RadImageGAN generator with MIT license can be requested through the following link: https://drive.google.com/file/d/1f3jxfSasNMFsCzlZ0Y0J3XX51TrA-Nvu/view?usp=sharing

+For commercial inquiries of the 512x512 RadImageGAN generator, please use the contact form at [RadImageNet](https://www.radimagenet.com/).

 # RadImageGAN 2023 GTC talk
 Join us at 2023 GTC on March 23 to learn about RadImageGAN, a new generative AI for radiology capable of generating 165 classes with various pathologies over 14 anatomical regions from CT/MR/ultrasound.